-Existentialism, on the other hand, tends to conceive of the tension between individual and society as a healthy one that we as humans must learn to navigate, a tension between our cultural heritage and our capacity to reflect upon it with a critical eye.
+Existentialism, on the other hand, tends to regard the tension between individual and society as a healthy one that we as humans must learn to navigate, a tension between our cultural heritage and our capacity to reflect upon it with a critical eye (Strenger 2010, XX).
 Human individuality is the result of internalizing these tensions and attempting to live them in a fulfilling and meaningful way.
-Nevertheless, the reflexivity essential to the individual’s development is often accompanied by shame, anxiety, and struggle which may lead one to self-alienation, disingenuousness, and an unhealthy dependence on the “mask”.
+Nevertheless, the reflexivity essential to the individual’s development is often accompanied by shame, anxiety, and struggle, which may lead to self-alienation, disingenuousness, and an unhealthy dependence on the “mask”.

 THE INDIVIDUAL, SOCIETY AND THE MASK

-Jung utilizes the term “persona” to refer to the social face that an individual presents to the world.
-In its original Latin meaning, “persona” is the mask that an actor puts on in order to play a role.
-According to Jung, it is but a fragment of the collective mind that one puts on (and which often takes great effort to remove) in order to create the false impression of individuality.
-The “persona” is not real – it is a compromise between the individual and the way society dictates a person should appear.
-People rely on the mask of the “persona” to play their social role.
-The mask allows them, ostensibly, to be part of society and to escape their loneliness.
-Similarly, existentialist philosophy deals with self-alienation and the masks that individuals don in society out of shame and out of the fear of the gaze of the other, as Sartre illustrates well in his play No Exit.
+Jung utilizes the term “persona”, which in Latin designated a theatrical mask, to refer to the social face that an individual presents to the world.
+The persona, he argues, is but a fragment of the collective mind that one puts on (and struggles to remove) in order to create a false impression of individuality.
+The persona is not real – it is a compromise between the individual and the way society dictates a person should appear (Jung 1916, XX).
+People rely on the mask of the persona to play their social role.
+The mask allows them to be part of society and to escape loneliness.
+Similarly, existentialist philosophy deals with self-alienation and the masks that individuals don in society out of shame and out of fear of the gaze of the other, as Sartre illustrates in his play No Exit (1989).

-Consequently, Jung warns against heavy reliance on the “persona” device.
-He expresses concern that such overuse might lead one to lose one’s true personality in favor of one’s “persona”.
-That individual risks being swallowed up by this simulated image and becoming an artificial being, a victim of his or her own undoing.

-The creation and assumption of a socially appropriate persona constitutes a huge concession to the outside world, a self-sacrifice of sorts, and the individual often chooses to make that sacrifice in identifying with his or her persona.
-According to Jung, those who are too good at fabricating their persona doom themselves to living with a conflicted soul.
-From early childhood we are taught to wear masks and to put on airs, to hide our true or imagined weaknesses all in order to protect ourselves from the possibility of being rejected by others.
-At times, we might even forget that we are wearing a mask and mistake it for our true selves.
-Yet by the same token a passing glimpse of what’s behind the mask elicits a sense of meaning.
-Such revelations can happen when we take the time to look inwards, when we are exposed to the ideas of great thinkers or even during an honest and frank conversation with another individual.
-These revelations have to do with our inner strength and the more we learn to see individuality as an expression of our uniqueness the more we can become ourselves.
+Jung warns against overreliance on the persona device, which could lead to the loss of an individual’s true personality in favor of their persona.
+That individual risks being swallowed up by this simulated image and becoming an artificial being, a victim of their own undoing (Jung 1916, XX).
+Those who are too good at fabricating their persona doom themselves to living with a conflicted soul (XX).
+From early childhood we learn to wear masks, to hide our true or imagined weaknesses in order to protect ourselves from rejection by others.
+Although at times we might mistake our persona for our true selves, just a passing glimpse of what’s behind the mask elicits a sense of meaning.
+Such revelations can happen when we take the time to look inwards, when we are exposed to the ideas of great thinkers or even during an honest conversation with another individual (Cohen 2005, XX).
+These revelations relate to our inner strength: the more we learn to see individuality as an expression of our uniqueness, the more we can become ourselves.